Lightning beat Red Wings 6-5 in shootout

 Detroit took a 2-0 lead with goals 21 seconds apart in the first.
 Nyquist opened the scoring with 3:06 left, and Nielsen scored with 2:45 remaining in the period.

-Red Wings defenseman Danny DeKeyser left after the second period with an upper-body injury.
+Red Wings defenseman Danny DeKeyser left after the second period with an upper-body injury and coach Jeff Blashill said he expects DeKeyser to be out "multiple weeks."

 UP NEXT